Genre: Horizontal Shooter

 Also on: Saturn/PlayStation/Windows/PlayStation 2/Xbox

-It’s hard to believe that at one point, arcades were dominated by “shooters”.
+It can be hard to believe that at one point, arcades were dominated by “shooters”.
 Not first-person shooters such as Doom or Quake, but games where you had a small spaceship (or plane, as was the case with Capcom‘s 1942) and fired upon waves and waves of enemies, generally of the alien variety.
 In 1978, Taito more or less invented the genre, depending on your views of Spacewar!, and really pushed video games into public knowledge with Space Invaders.
 Space Invaders was one of those games which managed to become a household name and in Japan even managed to create a shortage of 100 yen coins.
 It was a fairly simple game.
 You had a spaceship, positioned at the bottom of the screen, and shot at blocky aliens who somewhat resembled sea critters.
-This last part leads us to 1986, where some crazy whackjob at Taito decided to make a game where you shot at giant mechanical fish, with the action taking place across three monitors to give it a huge widescreen look.
+This last part leads us to 1986, where Toshio Kohno at Taito decided to make a game where you shot at giant mechanical fish, with the action taking place across three monitors to give it a huge widescreen look.
 Weirdness aside, the first couple of Darius games were very by-the-numbers shooters.
-They weren’t bad, but nothing special.
+They weren’t bad or unpopular, but nothing special.
 And then, in 1994, Darius Gaiden was released.

 Darius Gaiden is fast, fluid, fun, bizarre, weird and creepy all at the same time.
 When the game starts, you find yourself flying a ship, the Silver Hawk, through a mostly ruined city.
 Robotic fish-like enemies start coming towards you and naturally, you pump them full of lasers and missiles.
 Some enemies are a different colour to the others the little groups they appear in.
 If you shoot down these coloured enemies, they’ll leave a power-up behind.
 The more of these power-ups you get, the stronger you become (obviously).
 There are a couple of categories – weapons, missiles and shields.
 Collecting a few shield icons will grant you an energy shield that can take as many hits as power-ups you’ve collected.
 Naturally you should put a priority on grabbing these.
 Missile power-ups increase the firepower and amount of missiles that you drop when firing, starting at one and ending up at four and weapons can either have their strength increased or changed to a different type, such as two fast firing, but thin laser beams.